loop-recur/goodtimes-infrastructure/README.md

 you will modify.
 You should test all infrastructure changes on `looprecur/goodtimes-dev` and only later modify `looprecur/goodtimes` if everything is good.

+### Goodtimes machine

+To build the virtual machine for Wiggum+scheduler+inquisitor copy `packer/goodtimes.json` into the microservice-template and use Packer.
+See the readme in that repo for more instructions.